smourier/WebView2Aot/README.md

 So `WebView2Utilities.Initialize` also supports two other modes: you can extract the file corresponding to your processor architecture (x86, x64, arm4), or even all files from all architectures, as they rarely change, and either:
 1) copy them locally in your app's folder, following the `regular runtimes\[arch]\native\WebView2Loader.dll` relative path
-2) embed them as a .NET resource (from Visual Studio, set "Build Action" to "Embedded resource"), for example like this:
+2) embed them as a .NET resource (from Visual Studio, set "Build Action" to "Embedded resource"), for example like this (all examples here are like that):

 ![image](https://github.com/user-attachments/assets/d08fae48-79d2-4a7c-b693-3bb9be6bcbf6)